mtsac-cs/CSharp-LINQ-Practice/README.md

-# LINQ-Practice
+# C# LINQ-Practice
-A practice project for learning LINQ
+A practice project for learning LINQ in C#